NonGNU-devel ELPA - ws-butler

 Build Status NonGNU ELPA

-ws-butler -- an unobtrusive way to trim spaces from end of line
+ws-butler -- an unobtrusive way to trim whitespace

 What does unobtrusive mean?